mlc-ai/web-stable-diffusion/README.md

 ## How?

 The key technology here is machine learning compilation (MLC).
 Our solution is built on the shoulders of the open-source ecosystem, including PyTorch, Hugging Face diffusers and tokenizers, rust, wasm, and WebGPU.
-The main flow is built on Apache TVM Unity, an exciting ongoing development in the [Apache TVM Community](https://tvm.apache.org/)
+The main flow is built on Apache TVM Unity, an exciting ongoing development in the [Apache TVM](https://github.com/apache/tvm)

 - We take [Runway’s stable diffusion v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main) models from the Hugging Face diffuser library.
 - We use [TorchDynamo](https://pytorch.org/tutorials/intermediate/dynamo_tutorial.html) and [Torch FX](https://pytorch.org/docs/stable/fx.html) to capture key model components into an IRModule in TVM.